joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5739537/2024/09/02/champions-league-ticket-prices-away-fans-cap/

 **How Joelinton's split role helped an underperforming Newcastle beat Tottenham**\
-`Despite not playing well, Newcastle beat Spurs - and the key was an abrasive, all-action performance in Eddie Howe's midfield`\
+`Despite not playing well, Newcastle beat Spurs - and the key was an abrasive, all-action individual performance in Eddie Howe's midfield`\
 https://nytimes.com/athletic/5739125/2024/09/02/joelinton-newcastle-tottenham-premier-league/

 **What I learned about Will Howard in his Ohio State debut: Akron film breakdown**\